Bursting Bubbles

-Bursting Bubbles is a studio album by the British rock musician Kevin Coyne, with Dagmar Krause, which was released in 1980.
+Bursting Bubbles is a studio album by the British rock musician Kevin Coyne, which was released on the Virgin label in 1980.
 Colin Larkin in the 2011 edition of his Encyclopedia of Popular Music, gives the album three stars.

+This album features the first collaboration with guitarist Brian Godding, who had been playing live with Coyne.
+Much of the material was quickly recorded according to Godding: "I'd play a riff and he'd get out some pieces of paper and start singing along.
+I'd say, ‘So now let's develop it,' and he'd say ‘No it's great, it's finished."

+Reception

 The album was described by Penny Kiley of Melody Maker as follows: